-1. Summary of condition and treatment aims Include links to relevant

-- clinical guidelines e.g. NICE - Only prescribe oromucosal midazolam for use in the community for children and young people who have had a previous episode of prolonged or serial convulsive seizures. - Over- and potentially inappropriate prescription of emergency benzodiazepines should not be used to alleviate individual, parental or carer's anxiety.
+8 1.
+Summary of Epilepsies in children, young people and adults NICE guideline NG217 Published 27 April 2022 condition and (updated Jan 2025): Overview Epilepsies in children, young people and adults Guidance treatment aims NICE Include links to relevant clinical guidelines e.g. NICE Only prescribe oromucosal midazolam for use in the community for children and young people who have had a previous episode of prolonged or serial convulsive seizures.
+Over- and potentially inappropriate prescription of emergency benzodiazepines should not be used to alleviate individual, parental or carer's anxiety.